dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

-# Modeling the Binary Task {#binaryTask}
+# Modeling the Binary Task {#binary-task}

-## Introduction {#binaryTaskIntro}
+## Introduction {#binary-task-intro}
-Chapter \@ref(binaryTask0) introduced measures of performance associated with the binary decision task.
+Chapter \@ref(binary-task0) introduced measures of performance associated with the binary decision task.
 Described in this chapter is a 2-parameter statistical model for the binary task, in other words it shows how one can predict quantities like sensitivity and specificity based on the values of the parameters of a statistical model.
 It introduces the fundamental concepts of a decision variable and a decision threshold (the latter is one of the parameters of the statistical model) that pervade this book, and shows how the decision threshold can be altered by varying experimental conditions.
 The receiver-operating characteristic (ROC) plot is introduced which shows how the dependence of sensitivity and specificity on the decision threshold is exploited by a measure of performance that is independent of decision threshold, namely the area AUC under the ROC curve.
 AUC turns out to be related to the other parameter of the model.

 The dependence of variability of the operating point on the numbers of cases is explored, introducing the concept of random sampling and how the results become more stable with larger numbers of cases, or larger sample sizes.
 These are perhaps intuitively obvious concepts but it is important to see them demonstrated, Online Appendix 3.A.
 Formulae for 95percent confidence intervals for estimates of sensitivity and specificity are derived and the calculations are shown explicitly,

-## Decision variable and decision threshold
+## Decision variable and decision threshold {#binary-task-z-sample-model}
 The model for the binary task involves three assumptions: (i) the existence of a decision variable associated with each case, (ii) the existence of a case-independent decision threshold for reporting individual cases as non-diseased or diseased and (iii) the adequacy of training session(s) in getting the observer to a steady state.
 In addition, common to all models is that the observer is "blinded" to the truth, while the researcher is not.

-### Existence of a decision variable {#binaryTaskDecisionVariablelModel}
+### Existence of a decision variable
 **Assumption 1:** Each case presentation is associated with the occurrence (or realization) of a specific value of a random scalar sensory variable yielding a unidirectional measure of evidence of disease.
 The two italicized phrases introduce important terms.

 * By sensory variable one means one that is sensed internally by the observer (in the cognitive system, associated with the brain) and as such is not directly measureable in the traditional physical sense.
 A physical measurement, for example, might consist of measuring a voltage difference across two points with a voltmeter.
 The term “latent” is often used to describe the sensory variable because it turns out that transforming this variable by an arbitrary monotonic non-decreasing transformation has no effect on the ROC – this will become clearer later.
 Alternative terms are “psychophysical variable”, “perceived variable”, “perceptual variable” or “confidence level”.
 The last term is the most common.
 It is a subjective variable since its value is expected to depend on the observer: the same case shown to different observers could evoke different values of the sensory variable.
 Since one cannot measure it anyway, it would be a very strong assumption to assume that the two sensations are identical.
 In this book the term “latent decision variable”, or simply “decision variable” is used, which hopefully gets away from the semantics and focuses instead on what the variable is used for, namely making decisions.
 The symbol Z will be used for it and specific realized values are termed z-samples.
 It is a random in the sense that it varies randomly from case to case; unless the cases are similar in some respect, for example, two variants of the same case under different image processing conditions, or images of twins; in these instances the corresponding decision variables are expected to be correlated.
 In the binary paradigm model to be described, the decision variables corresponding to different cases are assumed mutually independent.